InternLM/InternLM-XComposer/projects/ShareGPT4V/README.md

 - 🔥 A superior large multi-modal model, **ShareGPT4V-7B**

 ## 📜 News
+[2023/12/13] Local ShareCaptioner is available now!
+You can utilize it to generate high-quality captions for your dataset with batch inference. 🚀

 [2023/11/23] We release the [web demo](https://huggingface.co/spaces/Lin-Chen/Share-Captioner) of general Share-Captioner!💥

 [2023/11/23] We release code to build your local demo of ShareGPT4V-7B!💥